 Sulfur Burps and GERD

-Management strategies include eating smaller portions, avoiding sulfur-rich foods (eggs, cruciferous vegetables, dairy), and using simethicone for gas relief.
+Management strategies include eating smaller portions, avoiding sulfur-rich foods (eggs, cruciferous vegetables, dairy), and simethicone for gas relief.
 Proton pump inhibitors may help if GERD symptoms (heartburn, acid reflux) accompany the eructation.

 Serious Long-Term Side Effects